General Information

 13. Is my purchase of an iPhone, iPad or Apple Watch from my mobile network provider within the claim?

-Purchases of mobile internet-enabled Apple products such as an iPhone, iPad or Apple Watch are within the claim provided you have not purchased the product as part of a mobile network operator contract.
-For example, if you purchased an iPhone on a 24-month contract from your mobile network operator, your purchase is not within the claim.
+Purchases of mobile internet-enabled Apple products such as an iPhone, iPad or Apple Watch are within the claim provided they were not purchased as part of a mobile provider contract.
+For example, if you bought an iPhone on a 24-month contract from your mobile provider, your purchase is not within the claim.

 Back To Top